inmanta/inmanta-core/docs/language.rst

 .. note::
     This syntax is only defined for relations.
-The :code:`+=` operator can not be used on variables, which are immutable.
+The ``+=`` operator can not be used on variables, which are immutable.

 Referring to instances
 ++++++++++++++++++++++